 Craig Hospital Patients

-Over the past five decades Craig Hospital has helped more than 31,000 patients with spinal cord injury and traumatic brain injury.
+Over the past five decades Craig Hospital has helped more than 31,000 patients with spinal cord injury and brain injury.
 Each year, Craig Hospital treats an average of 475 inpatients, and 2,000 outpatients.
 One of the most important benefits of Craig Hospital is the opportunity for patients with similar ages, backgrounds, and injuries to teach, encourage, and support one another.
-At any given time, there are approximately 50-55 inpatients with spinal cord injury, 25-30 with traumatic brain injury.
+At any given time, there are approximately 50-55 inpatients with spinal cord injury, 25-30 with brain injury.

 Rehabilitation at Craig Hospital

 - Craig provides a highly individualized and personal approach to treatment, focusing on the patient's physical, cognitive, and psychological well-being.
 Craig sets high expectations for patient participation in therapy and helps patients set their own high expectations.

 - Patients typically stay in the inpatient program two to four months.
 Length of stay is individualized based on diagnosis, severity of injury, rate of progress, and possible complications.

 - Each patient and family has a consistent interdisciplinary treatment team of professionals that includes: the physician, nurses, physical therapist, occupational therapist, patient and family service counselor, therapeutic recreation specialist, psychologist, pharmacist, chaplain, dietitian, and when necessary, speech and language pathologist, neuropsychologist, respiratory therapist, and others.
 The team meets regularly with the patient and family to set goals, develop treatment plans, review progress, and coordinate services needed at home following discharge.